Mendoza, Argentina: Wine industry

-In film
+In media

 Seven Years in Tibet, directed by French director Jean-Jacques Annaud and starring Brad Pitt, was shot in and around Mendoza.
 Several dozens of sets were built, ranging from a 220 yd long recreation of the Tibetan capital city of Lhasa (built in the foothills of the Andes), to a 9000 sqft recreation of the Hall of Good Deeds in the Potala, the ancient palace of the Dalai Lama (built in an abandoned garlic warehouse outside the city).

-In video games

-Mendoza appears as the penultimate level in the video game Hitman 3.
+Mendoza appears as the penultimate level of the 2021 video game Hitman 3.
 It contains hints of Argentine culture, such as mate, tango, and wine production.

 Climate

 Mendoza's climate is characterised as an arid (Köppen climate classification BWk); with continental characteristics.
 Most precipitation in Mendoza falls in the summer months (November–March).
 Summers are hot and humid where mean temperatures exceed 25 °C. Average temperatures for January (summer) are 32 °C during daytime, and 18.4 °C at night.
 Winters are cold and dry with mean temperatures below 8 °C. Night time temperatures can occasionally fall below freezing during the winter.
 Because winters are dry with little precipitation, snowfall is uncommon, occurring once per year.
 July (winter) the average temperatures are 14.7 °C and 2.4 °C, day and night respectively.
 Mendoza's annual rainfall is only 223.2 mm, so extensive farming is made possible by irrigation from major rivers.
-The highest temperature recorded was 44.4 °C on January 30, 2003, while the lowest temperature recorded was -7.8 °C on July 10, 1976.
+The highest temperature recorded was 44.4 °C on 30 January 2003, This previous record was surpassed by the new temperature record of 44.9 °C recorded on 16 December 2023, while the lowest temperature recorded was -7.8 °C on 10 July 1976.